ruby-rice/rice/doc/bindings/callbacks.rst

 Simple Callback
 """""""""""""""
 In the simplest case, a callback is only used once in a code base.
+Thus there is a one-to-one mapping between a callback and its associated Ruby ``Proc``.

-Thus the ``Proc`` can be associated with the function pointer type.
-This is exactly what Rice does via the `NativeCallbackSimple <https://github.com/ruby-rice/rice/blob/master/rice/detail/NativeCallbackSimple.hpp>`_ template.
-Each callback signature creates a new C++ class from the NativeCallback template.
-The created class has a static member field that stores the ``Proc``.
+This is easy to implement - Rice generates a new C++ class based on the callback's signature using the `NativeCallbackSimple <https://github.com/ruby-rice/rice/blob/master/rice/detail/NativeCallbackSimple.hpp>`_ class template.
+The generated class has a static member field that stores the ``Proc``.
+Thus every callback is associated with a single instantiation of the `NativeCallbackSimple` template.

 LibFFI Callback
 """""""""""""""